DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 It is, of course, always possible for players to go "off the rails" and forge their own path in this adventure.
 This guide's Session Zero guidelines have been shaped with the explicit intent of minimizing this possibility (by, for example, discouraging players from creating non-heroic characters).
 However, it is important to remember that this guide's narrative presents, at best, a single "critical path" that your players may follow, and that the threads of fate might always guide them along another.

 > [!info]+ **Levels & Milestones**
 > *Curse of Strahd: Reloaded* allows players to increase their level by earning experience points each time they complete a story milestone.
 Players will ordinarily earn a specified amount of milestone XP each time they complete an arc.
 Players might also earn additional milestone XP for completing a segment of an arc, or by completing optional "bonus content."
 >
 > Players can earn XP only where noted in the guide, and cannot earn XP by defeating monsters or other means.

 > [!design]- **Design Note: Milestone XP**
 > *Curse of Strahd* is, at its core, a nonlinear adventure.
 Although *Curse of Strahd: Reloaded* provides additional structure to the sandbox, each act can still be completed in a variety of different ways, with some arcs potentially remaining unfinished until a far-later act.
 Additionally, because most arcs within an act can be completed in any order, most acts lack a clear "climax" or "capstone," which means that players may often feel anxious for a sense of progression while mid-act.
 >
 > Milestone XP resolves these problems, ensuring that players have a sense of mechanical progression as they complete arcs while also assigning an amount of XP commensurate with each arc's difficulty.

 # Adventure Hooks
 In contrast to the original *Curse of Strahd* module, this guide offers a single, original adventure hook to guide the players into Barovia.
 In this hook, Death House serves as a portal to Strahd's domain: the players enter Death House in their own world, and—upon defeating or pacifying the cult—emerge into the land of Barovia.
 However, this hook can be implemented in two possible ways:

 * ***Lost in the Mists.*** In this version, the players are members of a mercenary adventuring party that has been hired to investigate a series of mysterious disappearances tied to a particular house (Death House).
 This hook focuses the players' attention solely on Strahd's tyranny and the Barovians who suffer under his rule, encouraging the players to immerse themselves in the campaign's lore and to develop unique relationships with its diverse cast of characters.
 * ***Barovian Relics.*** In this version, one or more players possess certain relics that originated from Barovia and are tied to their backstories.
 When Death House manifests nearby, those relics are drawn to it, encouraging the players to enter and investigate.
 (Any players who do not wish to craft a backstory may instead choose to be a mercenary investigating recent disappearances, as in ***Lost in the Mists***.)
 This hook focuses the players' attentions on their own interests and personal connections to the land of Barovia, encouraging them to invest their attention in NPCs and locations tied to their unique relics.

 In general, ***Lost in the Mists*** may be viewed as a "pure" version of *Curse of Strahd*, focusing its narrative on the isolation and alienation of Barovia.
 By contrast, ***Barovian Relics*** is best used by Dungeon Masters who are passionate about Barovia's gothic atmosphere and environment, but whose players require a personal connection to the campaign to be emotionally invested.

 See ***Arc A. Escape From Death House*** and **A1.
 Daggerford** for more information about how to run these hooks.
 If you choose to run ***Barovian Relics*** for one or more of your players, have each of those players choose a motivation from the ***Motivations*** section in **Chapter 1: Into the Mists** before beginning the campaign.

-# Strahd’s Spies
+# Strahd's Spies
 One or more of Strahd's spies check in on the players once each day and once each night, as described in **Strahd's Spies** (p.
 29).
-However, the nature of Strahd’s spies may vary with the players’ location and the time of day.
+However, the nature of Strahd's spies may vary with the players' location and the time of day.
 Use the following table when planning an encounter with a spy:

 |Location|Day Encounter|Night Encounter|
 |:---:|:---:|:---:|